stevenpawley/Pyspatialml/docs/mlworkflow.rst

 geometries and the DataFrame containing the extracted pixels, with the column names set by the names of the raster datasets in the Raster object.
-The user can also use the ``return_array=True`` argument, which instead of returning a DataFrame will return three masked numpy arrays (X, y, xy) containing the extracted pixel values, the field attribute, and the spatial coordinates of the sampled pixels.
-These arrays are masked arrays with nodata values in the RasterStack datasets being masked.
+The user can also use the ``return_array=True`` argument, which instead of returning a DataFrame will return three masked numpy arrays (ids, X, xy) containing the geodataframe index positions, extracted pixel values, and the spatial coordinates of the sampled pixels.
+These arrays are masked arrays.

 The ``extract_raster`` method can also be used to spatially query pixel values from a Raster object using another raster containing labelled pixels.
 This raster has to be spatially aligned with the Raster object.
-There is no field attribute for this method because the values of the labelled pixels are returned along with the queried pixel values, but the name of this column in the attribute can be set using the ``value_name`` argument.
+The values of the labelled pixels are returned along with the queried pixel values.

 ::

     # Extract data from rasters at the training point locations:
-    df_points = stack.extract_vector(response=training_pt, columns='id')
+    df_points = stack.extract_vector(response=training_pt)
-    df_polygons = stack.extract_vector(response=training_py, columns='id')
+    df_polygons = stack.extract_vector(response=training_py)
-    df_lines = stack.extract_vector(response=training_lines, columns='id')
+    df_lines = stack.extract_vector(response=training_lines)
-    df_raster = stack.extract_raster(response=training_px, value_name='id')
+    df_raster = stack.extract_raster(response=training_px)

+    # Join the extracted values with other columns from the training data
+    df_points["id"] = training_pts["id"]
+    df_points = df_points.dropna()
     df_points.head()

 Model Training